-In this paper, we introduced "post-quantum" verifiable random functions based on symmetric primitives.
-Our XMSS-based X-VRF proposals support the highest number of transactions per second in a "post-quantum" PoS-based consensus protocol.
-Being based on long-studied symmetric primitives, all X-VRF instance provide strong security assurances while also being highly efficient.
+In this paper, we introduced the first post-quantum verifiable random functions based on symmetric primitives.
+Our XMSS-based X-VRF proposals support a competitive number of transactions per second in a post-quantum PoS-based consensus protocol.
+It clearly outperforms the one-time lattice-based VRF when it comes to proof size and matches the one-time isogeny-based VRF while ensuring a higher security level.
+X-VRF is the first, and currently only, postquantum VRF allowing to evaluate multiple inputs with the same key pair.
+Being based on long-studied symmetric primitives, all X-VRF instance provide strong security assurances while also being highly efficient and strongly outperforming current state of the art performances.